mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/README.md

 - Azure Subscription with OpenAI access.
 You can apply for access to Azure OpenAI by completing this [form](https://aka.ms/oai/access).
 Ensure that you register for approval to access and use the Azure OpenAI models before attending the workshop.
 The approval process may take up to 48 hours to copmlete.

 ## Target Audience
+The intended audience comprises individuals who have coding skills.
 - AI Engineers
 - Software Developers
 - Solution Architects